 What to expect in this post

 This is NOT a “How to get started with Pinterest as a blogger post” if you are just starting out as a blogger I would recommend you check out Dare To Conquer it’s a complete package about how to do that and build an online Empire.
-At the very least check out the free boot camps there is a tone of great info on getting started there.

 It’s important to note that while this method takes some time to set up, it is worth it.
 I’ve done my best to simplify and break down the instructions but if you have questions or get stuck you are welcome to Email Me.
 I’ve spent hours working out this system so you don’t have to, and I’ve built a solid template that you can get started with as well.